tolitius/cault/README.md

 Consul and Vault are started together in two separate, but linked, docker containers.

-Vault is configured to use the `consul` [secret backend](https://www.vaultproject.io/docs/secrets/consul/).
+Vault is configured to use a `consul` [secret backend](https://www.vaultproject.io/docs/secrets/consul/).

+--

 - [Start Consul and Vault](#start-consul-and-vault)
 - [Getting Vault Ready](#getting-vault-ready)